tweag/nickel/notes/overriding.md

   records of the language.
 - **(NEST)**: Nested field overriding.
 The ease of overriding nested fields, such as the value of `bar` in `{foo = {bar = "baz"}}`.
-Ideally, overriding nested fields is no harder than standard fields.
+Ideally, overriding nested fields is no harder than top-level fields.
 - **(COMP)**: Composability.
 Overriding is composable when one can seamlessly apply several overrides to an initial record.
 - **(EXPR)**: Expressivity.
 An expressive mechanism is one that allow to express